pragdave/component/README.md

 We support a number of component types:

-* _Library_ components have no state: they are simply a module containing functions.
-They are included for consistency.
+#### Global Components

-* A _global_ component runs as a singleton process, accessed by name.
+A _global_ component runs as a singleton process, accessed by name.
 All calls to it are resolved to this single process, and the state is persisted across calls.
 A logging facility might be implemented as a global component.

 Here's a global component that stores a list of words in its state, exporting a function that returns a random word.

   ~~~ elixir
   defmodule Dictionary do